inloco/orion/packages/orion/README.md

 # Orion

-In Loco's component library, based on React Semantic UI.
+Incognia's component library, based on React Semantic UI.

 You can see and interact with the components [here](https://inloco.github.io/orion).